What's on

 Presented by Fed Square, as part of Open Air at the Square.

-Dr Strangelove and How I Stopped Worrying about the Atomic Bomb (1964)
+Dr Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964)

 Monday 2 February, 8pm